Participer au site avec un Tip

 Description

-Map categories using input correspondence (dict, Series, or function).
+Map categories using an input mapping or function.

 Maps the categories to new categories.
 If the mapping correspondence is